For many of us, Christmas signals a time to switch off, unwind, eat copious amounts of ham, drink a lot of rosé and nap.

 If you're thinking of sleeping in the next day, forget about it because there's a round of pheasant shooting on Boxing Day.

-Christmas is always best lived through the eyes of a child and for Prince George, five, Princess Charlotte, three and seven-month-old Prince Louis, who will be ringing in his first royal Christmas, the little ones will get to open their presents on Christmas Eve with their loved ones.
+Christmas is always best lived through the eyes of a child and for Prince George, six, Princess Charlotte, four, Prince Louis, one, and Archie, who will be ringing in his first Christmas, the little ones will get to open their presents on Christmas Eve with their loved ones.

 The reason they get to dig into their stocking the night before Christmas is thanks to the Royal Family's German heritage.
 As per German tradition - and many European cultures - families open their presents on December 24 and it seems this habit has stuck for the British Royals.